gopuff/timecapsule/README.md

 The only requirement is an explicit `open` date configuration object; at least a `year` is required in this configuration.
 A `close` date configuration can also be provided; this must be a date that exclusively follows `open`.

-> We use [luxon](https://moment.github.io/luxon/) under the hood for time manipulation, so our configuration objects, `open` and `close`, require a form that can be converted to a [`luxon.DateTime`](https://moment.github.io/luxon/docs/class/src/datetime.js~DateTime.html).
+> We use [Luxon](https://moment.github.io/luxon/), "A powerful, modern, and friendly wrapper for Javascript dates and times", under the hood for immutable time manipulation, so our configuration objects, `open` and `close`, require a form that can be converted to a [`Luxon.DateTime`](https://moment.github.io/luxon/docs/class/src/datetime.js~DateTime.html).

 Additionally, you can set the time zone for the time capsule so, regardless of where a user is, the time capsule's open and close dates are always in relation to your desired time zone.
 A good example is if you want a feature to only be enabled during the business hours of your headquarters, say Philadelphia; in such case, you can set the time zone to `America/New_York`.